 • Each ADU can be up to 1000 sf • An ADU can be sold separately from the house • ADUs are not counted for density

-4. Multifamily buildings.
-Lot sizes aren't specified in 1923, so maximum densities are up to the City of Olympia.
+3. Courtyard apartments are allowed, but lot sizes aren't specified, so maximum densities are up to the City of Olympia.

-Remember that single-family neighborhoods allow a maximum of 12 units per acre.
+Remember that single-family neighborhoods have allowed a maximum of 12 units per acre.
 Some of the densities above exceed those currently allowed in even multifamily zones (24 units/acre).
 These are urban densities proposed in a "low-density" neighborhood.